ONSdigital/sdg_data_updates/template/README.md

 #### Type 3: Excel file with headers hidden in a data column
 - Complex headers where what would usually be a header is in a normal column and only identified as a header by formatting (e.g. text in bold)
+- There isn't a template script for this yet, but see the code for indicator 11-1-1

 #### Type 4: Nomis
 - Data that are on Nomis do not need to be manually downloaded as they have stable weblinks